teamniteo/handbook/5_People/benefits.md

 ## Productivity Allowance

 The Productivity Allowance is a monthly budget that can be used to pay for any expenses that you believe can improve your work.
-Some examples of such expenses (but definitely not a finite list): attending a conference, a training or a similar event, an online course, a new phone, computer or monitor, a good microphone and camera for meetings, a good work chair or a standing desk, an Internet connection with a static IP at a reputable provider, a membership of a local hackerspace, a gadget such as a Kindle or a smart watch, a Raspberry PI to play around with and learn new things, etc.
+Some examples of such expenses (but definitely not a finite list): attending a conference, a training or a similar event, an online course, a new phone, computer or monitor, a good microphone and camera for meetings, a good work chair or a standing desk, an Internet connection with a static IP at a reputable provider, a membership of a local hackerspace, a gadget such as a Kindle or a smart watch, a Raspberry PI to play around with and learn new things, etc. You can also use your allowance for a gym membership or similar sport activity.

 In other words, would something boost your productivity and creativity?
 Good, feel free to buy it with your allowance, no questions asked.